 - Turn the A/C completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Replace the furnace or air handler's filter along with any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Strogen's Service Experts.
 The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.